-This template helps you find the average billing amount of a subscription or group of subscriptions.
+This template helps you find the average billing amount of a subscription or group of subscriptions aka the average subscription price.
 For example, Graphly has five different plans.
 This report shows us what the average Graphly User pays for their monthly subscription.

 There are four options available for the chart type.
 I prefer Line or Area for this particular report.
 Because we are tracking just a single data point, stacking has no bearing on this report.